Swayam-code/GrowFi-Frontend/README.md

 - **Unified Dashboard**: View all your investments in one place with detailed analytics
 - **AI-Powered Insights**: Get personalized recommendations and risk assessments
-- **Portfolio Comparison**: Compare different funds and stocks side by side
+- **Portfolio Comparison**: Compare different funds and stocks side by side with an expanded dataset of 90+ Indian stocks and mutual funds
 - **Trade Execution**: Buy, sell, or set up SIPs directly from the platform
 - **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices